-The Vice President is always ready to advise students on matters that concern their academic and personal interests and their overall general welfare.
+The Vice President for Academic Affairs is always ready to advise students on matters that concern their academic and personal interests and their overall general welfare.
 The Vice President helps students with questions about their curriculum and assists them in making wise use of the opportunities offered by the University.
-Additionally, the Vice President is concerned with developing appropriate policies and with the administration of regulations in regard to the curriculum, academic standards, and student life.
+Additionally, the Vice President is concerned with developing appropriate policies and with the administration of regulations in regard to the curriculum, and academic standards.